 In the late 1990s, officials from the governor on down could hardly control their hyperbolic enthusiasm for genetic engineering.

 In 1998, the same year Valenzuela lost his organic research project, the university started to market seeds for a genetically modified type of papaya that it had co-developed with Cornell University.
 This new “Rainbow” papaya was resistant to a ringspot virus that had threatened to put papaya farmers throughout Hawai`i out of business.
 Researchers had stitched together genetic material from multiple sources, creating new sequences in papaya DNA — the genetic instructions in living organisms — that otherwise did not exist in nature.

 That year, Hawai`i Governor Ben Cayetano told a Honolulu newspaper that the state was becoming the “Silicon Valley of the plant and ocean world.”
 In 1999, Michael Harrington, then interim dean of the College of Tropical Agriculture, revealed a key benefit of the budding biotechnology program: “Millions and millions of dollars are to be made” from genetic engineering.
-(Today the biotech industry says it employs about 2,000 people in Hawai`i, and, according to the National Agricultural Statistics Service, has an annual economic impact of $159 million.)
+(Today Hawai`i's biotech industry says it employs about 2,000 people, and, according to the National Agriculture Statistics Service, has annual economic impact of $159 million.)

 But the university’s earnest effort to replicate its early success with papaya fizzled.
 Over the ensuing years, its 14 attempts at producing or releasing another genetically modified fruit or vegetable failed, including anthurium, banana, dendrobrium orchid, cabbage, lettuce, coffee, pineapple, stevia, sugar cane, taro, tomato, Mexican lime, citrus, and watercress.

 The university has also unsuccessfully tried to genetically modify tilapia and shrimp — work that attracted the attention and support of Monsanto.